chainguard-dev/edu/content/chainguard/administration/custom-idps/ping-id/index.md

   --oidc-issuer=${ISSUER} \
   --oidc-additional-scopes=email \
   --oidc-additional-scopes=profile \
+  --group=${GROUP}
+  --default-role=viewer
   --name=${NAME}
 ```

-You’ll be prompted to select a Chainguard IAM group under which to install your identity provider.
-Your selection won’t affect how your users authenticate but will have implications on who has permission to modify the SSO configuration.
-For more information, check out the [IAM and Security section](/chainguard/chainguard-enforce/authentication/custom-idps/#iam-and-security) of our Introduction to Custom Identity Providers in Chainguard.
+Note the `--default-role` option.
+This defines the default role granted to users registering with this identity provider.
+This example specifies the `viewer` role, but depending on your needs you might choose `editor` or `owner`.
+If you don't include this option, you'll be prompted to specify the role interactively.
+For more information, refer to the [IAM and Security section](/chainguard/chainguard-enforce/authentication/custom-idps/#iam-and-security) of our Introduction to Custom Identity Providers in Chainguard.

+You can refer to our [Generic Integration Guide](/chainguard/administration/custom-idps/custom-idps/#generic-integration-guide) in our Introduction to Custom Identity Providers for more information about the `chainctl iam identity-provider create` command and its required options.